georgebarwood/pdf/README.md

 Additional classes support TrueType embedded font subsets and PNG graphics files.

-Not yet implemented is support JPG files, or any of the many other features of PDF!
+Not yet implemented is support for JPG files, or any of the many other features of PDF!

 The main class is PdfWriter, see PdfWriter.cs